Staying Healthy While Working from Home

 Understanding the Health Risks

-- Poor Blood Flow: sitting for long periods can make blood flow in the lower legs very slow; this may cause them to swell and ache.
+• Poor Blood Flow: Sitting for long periods can slow down blood flow in your lower legs, leading to swelling and aching [4].

-- Tight Hip Flexors: sitting for too long may tighten up and reduce flexibility in your hip muscles.
+• Tight Hip Flexors: Long periods of sitting can tighten and reduce flexibility in your hip muscles [4].

-- Hip Joint Problems: staying in the same position puts unnecessary stress on your hip joints, which can cause complications or discomfort in the future.
+• Hip Joint Problems: Staying in the same position can put unnecessary stress on your hip joints, leading to future complications or discomfort [4].

-- Limited Movement: prolonged sitting can tighten your muscles and turn them rigid, making them more prone to cramps and strains when stretched.
+• Limited Movement: Tight muscles from prolonged sitting can make them more prone to cramps and strains when stretched.

 Tips to Help When You're Sitting a Lot

-- Stretch and Move: get up every 30 to 60 minutes.
-Stand up, stretch, and walk around a bit.
-It will keep your blood flowing and can help prevent your legs and feet from swelling.
+• Stretch and Move: Get up every 30 to 60 minutes to stand, stretch, and walk around.
+This helps keep your blood flowing and prevents swelling in your legs and feet.

-- Desk Exercises: you can do lots of simple exercises at your desk.
-Seated marching, leg lifts, and ankle circles are just a few examples.
+• Desk Exercises: You can do simple exercises right at your desk!
+Think seated marching, leg lifts, or ankle circles.

-- Sit Properly: use a chair supporting your back and keeping your knees at 90 degrees with feet on the floor, not crossed.
+• Sit Properly: Use a chair that supports your back, and keep your knees at a 90-degree angle with your feet flat on the floor without crossing them.

 Additional Tips

-- Use a Sit Stand Desk: in case there is a possibility of changing between sitting and standing, this can be done by using such a desk.
+• Use a Sit Stand Desk: If possible, switch between sitting and standing using a sit-stand desk.

-- Support Your Hips by Building Your Muscles: do some exercises to build up your glutes and core muscles.
+• Support Your Hips by Building Your Muscles: Build up your glutes and core muscles through exercises to help support your hips.

-We hope these suggestions will help you stay active while working from home!
+We hope these Tips to Help will help you stay active while Working From Home!

 Other related Healthy Lifestyle topics that may interest you